 The pricing set out below is based on the following assumptions about your case:

 - It involves Wrongful Dismissal or Ordinary Unfair Dismissal in the Employment Tribunal alone.

-- You are able to provide adequate instructions and information in order for a Claim or Response to be adequately prepared giving at least 5 working days notice prior to the timescales we specify as part of the Employment Tribunal process.
+- You are able to provide adequate instructions and information in order for a Claim or Response to be adequately prepared to give at least five working days’ notice prior to the timescales we specify as part of the Employment Tribunal process.

 - That you will engage fully in the provision of instructions and information to us.

 Our experience is that clients wish us to charge mostly on an hourly rate basis and our rates are set out below (which are reviewed annually).
 However, in order to give our client’s the maximum control of their legal costs, we will agree on at least two fee options at the commencement of their matter (whether that be fixed fees, capped fees or some other fee arrangement).
 There may also be instances where you have the benefit of a legal expenses insurance policy which will contribute toward, or all, of your legal costs too and your solicitor will discuss this with you.

 |Name||Position||Hourly Rate (plus VAT)|

 Our experience of typical fee ranges for cases concerning Ordinary Unfair Dismissal and/or Wrongful Dismissal are:-

 - Simple case: £2,888 – £5,775 (excluding VAT)*

 - Medium complexity case: £5,775 – £11,550 (excluding VAT)*

 - High complexity case: £11,550 – £28,875 (excluding VAT)*.

 Factors that could make a case more complex: